 The Internet of Things consists of five major parts that complete the whole system:

 1. The IoT devices and sensors

 Devices and sensors are collecting data from the physical world and other information.
 For instance, Arduino + temperature and humidity sensor is a typical front-end device.
 The device reads and prepares data to transfer.
 There can be a single device or network of multiple sensors and devices.

-A smartphone is a sophisticated unit, which already has more blocks of IoT, including sensors, several connection interfaces, and is capable of doing complex preprocessing of data locally before sending to the internet.
+A smartphone is a sophisticated unit, which already has more IoT blocks, including sensors, several connection interfaces, and is capable of doing complex preprocessing of data locally before sending it to the internet.

 2. Connection interface